Nemertea: Proboscis and feeding

 The proboscis is an infolding of the body wall, and sits in the rhynchocoel when inactive.
-When muscles in the wall of the rhynchocoel compress the fluid inside, the pressure makes the proboscis jump inside-out to along a canal called the rhynchodeum and through an orifice, the proboscis pore.
-The proboscis has a muscle which attaches to the back of the rhynchocoel, and which can stretch up to 30 times its inactive length and then retract the proboscis.
+When muscles in the wall of the rhynchocoel compress the fluid inside, the pressure makes the proboscis jump inside-out along a canal called the rhynchodeum and through an orifice, the proboscis pore.
+The proboscis has a muscle which attaches to the back of the rhynchocoel, can stretch up to 30 times its inactive length and acts to retract the proboscis.

 The proboscis of the class Anopla exits from an orifice which is separate from the mouth, coils around the prey and immobilizes it by sticky, toxic secretions.
-The Anopla can attack as soon as they move into the range of the proboscis.
+The Anopla can attack as soon as the prey moves into the range of the proboscis.
 Some Anopla have branched proboscises which can be described as "a mass of sticky spaghetti".
 The animal then draws its prey into its mouth.